- Governance: Republic, unitary state

 The country was long a part of the Kievan Rus’ until the kingdom’s fall around 1240.
 Since then, the Belarusian Principality was incorporated into Lithuania, then Poland.
 Belarus, being located in Central Europe, became a victim of changing political alliances.
 When Poland was divided into three parts in the 18th century, the Belarusian territories became Russian.

 Some turbulent years followed in the period after the fall of the Russian tsar-family, in 1917.
 Belarus was occupied by German forces, but at the same time they called for a Belarusian congress.
 Then, Moscow-Bolsheviks took over Belarusian ground and created the Belarusian Soviet Republic.
 In 1921, a peace agreement was signed in Riga (to end the Polish-Soviet war) and it made Belarus part of the Soviet Union until its fall in 1991.
 Belarus was declared independent for the first time in many years.
-Alexander Lukashenko has been president since 1994, and he has gradually tightened his grip on the country.
+Lukashenko has been president since 1994, and he has gradually tightened his grip on the country.

-- 1300-1795: Becomes part of the Grand Duchy of Lithuania
+- 1300-1795: Belarus is part of the Grand Duchy of Lithuania

-- 1795-1921: Becomes part of Russia, and then the Soviet Union
+- 1795: Becomes part of the Russian Empire